 We are a bank holding company headquartered in Anniston, Alabama.
 We operate primarily through our wholly-owned subsidiary, Southern States Bank, an Alabama banking corporation formed in 2007.
 The Bank is a full service community banking institution, which offers an array of deposit, loan and other banking-related products and services to businesses and individuals in our communities.
 Our franchise is focused on personalized, relationship-driven service combined with local market management and expertise to serve small and medium size businesses and individuals.
-We believe that these services will build stronger, growing communities which will drive our success.
-As of December 31, 2019, we had total assets of \$1.1 billion, gross loans of \$837.4 million, total deposits of \$950.5 million and total stockholders' equity of \$126.6 million.
+We believe that these services will build stronger, growing communities that will drive our success.
+As of March 31, 2021, we had total assets of \$1.5 billion, gross loans of \$1.1 billion, total deposits of \$1.3 billion and total stockholders' equity of \$144.6 million.

 We provide banking services from 15 offices in Alabama and Georgia.
 Our primary service areas in Alabama are Anniston, Auburn, Birmingham and Huntsville with a presence extending into Calhoun, Lee, Jefferson, Talladega, Madison, Cleburne and Randolph Counties of Alabama and their surrounding areas.
-In Georgia, we serve the Columbus MSA, as well as Carroll, Coweta, and Dallas Counties in the greater Atlanta MSA.
-The Bank also operates an LPO in Atlanta, Georgia.
+In Georgia, we serve the Columbus metropolitan statistical area ("MSA"), as well as Carroll, Coweta, and Dallas Counties in the greater Atlanta MSA.
+The Bank also operates a loan production office ("LPO") in Atlanta, Georgia.